Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 if you can't find sacks most of the bigger fabric stores sell burlap by the yard.

 I bought a large 50lb. burlap potatoe sack on Ebay for $7.00.
 They have several with great old ads on them.

 What can I use around the house to protect my roses from the winter cold and winds?
 Thank you.

 Hardiness Zone: 5b

 By sasha from western MA

 After the first frost, mound about 6 inches of mulch around the base, then put up stakes around the area and put up burlap to make a wind screen.
 Not to tight, as you want air to circulate, but that will help.
-Don't cut back roses now, as the canes won't be able to heal and you could be letting disease in.
-If you have long canes, wrap them in burlap--it's hard with the thorns, but it does work.

 The best thing would be to go buy a rose cone from a nursery.
 You can also try wrapping it with burlap and stakes. the rose cone is preferred for your climate, and also make sure to remove any dead leaves from trees and the rose plant as they will cause mold and other mildews to grow and then you might have another problem on your hands come spring.